-- 6. Then turn off the heating on the hotplate stirrer.
+- 6. Then turn-off the heating on the hotplate stirrer.
 Remove the hot plate and let the reaction mixture cool down for 10 minutes.
-Place it afterwards in the crystallizing dish filled with an ice-water mixture.
+Half fill the crystallizing dish (Glass trough) with ice-water mixture.
+Place the conical flask containing the reaction mixture in the crystallizing dish (Glass trough) containing the ice-water mixture.
 Let it stand for another 10 minutes. - 7.
 Set up a vacuum filtration apparatus (see Figure 2) using a Büchner funnel, a filter paper and a suction flask, that is secured to the laboratory stand with a small clamp.
 Raise your HELP card.
 A lab assistant will come and show how to connect the suction flask to the vacuum source.